S77S-lab/Practice-Fashion-blog/README.md

 # Design a mobile responsive web page

 ## Overview
-This is my first independent project withing WebDev path.
+This is my first independent project within Codecademy WebDev path.

 ## Objective
 A responsive design to refactor an online fashion blog to be viewed from a mobile device